Success is where preparation and opportunity meet ~ Bobby Unser

 From the high to the low, we all seem to be opinionated, having an answer or a solution to every issue whether or not it is our area of knowledge let alone expertise.

 And this is especially manifest on social media.

 Someone said of Nigeria that while the intellectuals are running the government on social media the mediocre ones are on the ground doing same in practice.

-It happened that Folorunsho Alakija who of course needs no introduction as the richest Nigerian woman or is it, African woman, I can’t be too sure now.
-Anyway, it happened that she recently took to her twitter handle to share her story of ‘faith’ perhaps to encourage and inspire the young entrepreneurs out there but ended up being bashed and insulted by some of those she was trying to inspire.
+It happened that Folorunsho Alakija who of course needs no introduction as the richest Nigerian woman or is it, African woman, (I can’t be too sure now) used her Twitter handle to share her story of ‘faith’ perhaps to encourage and inspire the young entrepreneurs out there but ended up being bashed and insulted by some of those she was trying to inspire.

 So I just decided to do a little research on the Alakija story and present a brief media report.

 A cursory look at some of the obvious lies and likely truths.